-Below we’ll look at 25 species of backyard birds in Georgia, some are year-round residents and some aren’t.
+Below we’ll see and learn about 25 species of backyard birds in Georgia, some are year-round residents and some aren’t.
 These obviously aren’t all the species in the state, or even close to it, but they are some of the more notable and recognizable Georgia backyard birds, many of which you can see at your bird feeders.
-Let’s get to it!

 1. Northern Cardinal

 Length: 8.3-9.1 in

 Weight: 1.5-1.7 oz